whitep4nth3r/thingoftheday/README.md

 ## Using the Contentful CLI to get started really really quickly

-There are some handy files in this repo to help you get started really quickly using the Contentful CLI.
+There are some handy files in `./setup` to help you get started really quickly using the Contentful CLI.

 [Access the Contentful CLI docs on importing/exporting data here.](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/)